 William Daniel Johnson, a Los Angeles corporate lawyer, is an uninspiring but determined white separatist.
 As early as 1985, Johnson proposed a constitutional amendment that would revoke the American citizenship of every nonwhite inhabitant of the United States.
-A quarter century later, in 2010, he was still actively supporting white nationalist causes, serving as chairman of the racist American Third Position political party, established the prior year.
+A quarter century later, in 2010, he was still actively supporting white nationalist causes, serving as chairman of the racist American Third Position political party (renamed American Freedom Party in 2013), established the prior year.
 The party wants to run racist candidates nationwide..

 In His Own Words